 Furuhashi doesn't rest on his past laurels.
 In Dororo (2019), he used digital backgrounds to expand the field of view without losing the gritty texture of feudal Japan.
 For the fights in Hunter x Hunter (1999), he designed storyboards with sequence shots that were later translated into limited animation.
 His trick: maintaining the emotional rhythm even on a tight budget.
 Every blow, every pause, has a clear narrative purpose.

-Watching Furuhashi go from blood-soaked samurai to Anya Forger making funny faces is like seeing your history teacher giving a comedy lesson.
+Watching Furuhashi go from blood-soaked samurai to Anya Forger making funny faces is like watching your history teacher give a comedy class.
 But it works.
-In Spy x Family, he applies the same precision: every visual gag is timed to the frame, and Loid's action moments have the same realistic choreography as Kenshin's.
+In Spy x Family, he applies the same precision: every visual gag is timed to the frame, and Loid's action sequences have the same realistic choreography as Kenshin's.
 The guy can make a punch and a little girl's gesture carry the same dramatic weight.